Diarrhea and Chemotherapy

 Diarrhea and chemotherapy

 Each person is different, so is his or her reaction to treatment.
 Side effects may be severe, mild, or absent.
 Be sure to discuss with your cancer care team possible side effects of treatment before the treatment begins.

-Chemotherapy can damage the cells lining the intestine, which, in turn, can cause diarrhea (watery or loose stools).
-Contact your doctor if you have diarrhea that lasts for more than 24 hours, and/or if you have pain and cramping that accompany the diarrhea.
+Chemotherapy can damage the cells lining the intestine.
+This, in turn, can cause diarrhea (watery or loose stools).
+Contact your healthcare provider if you have diarrhea that lasts for more than 24 hours, if you have more than six loose stools per day during a 48-hour period, and/or if you have pain and cramping that accompany the diarrhea.
 It is important that you replace the water and nutrients you have lost.
-Your doctor may prescribe a medication to control your symptoms.
+Your healthcare provider may prescribe a medicine to control your symptoms.
 If symptoms persist, you may need fluid replacement intravenously (IV).
 It is possible to replace these fluids intravenously on an outpatient basis.
-When you are having chemotherapy, you should not take any over-the-counter medications for diarrhea without first consulting your doctor.
+When you are having chemotherapy, you should not take any over-the-counter medicines for diarrhea without first talking with your healthcare provider.

-Some chemotherapy drugs, such as irinotecan (Camptosar) can cause rapid onset of diarrhea that requires immediate remedy.
-If that is the case, your doctor will have given you specific instructions for how to respond to changes in bowel habits.
-In these circumstances, it is very important to follow your doctor's instructions.
+Some chemotherapy medicines, such as irinotecan, can cause rapid onset of diarrhea that needs immediate remedy.
+If that is the case, your healthcare provider will have given you specific instructions for how to respond to changes in bowel habits.
+In these circumstances, it is very important to follow your healthcare provider's instructions.

 How can I help control diarrhea?

 If you have diarrhea, consider foods such as the following:

 Yogurt and cottage cheese

 Farina and cream of wheat